JMeter vs Locust, which do you prefer ?

 No need for clunky UIs or bloated XML—just code as you normally would.
 Based on coroutines instead of callbacks, your code looks and behaves like normal, blocking Python code.

 Locust supports running load tests distributed over multiple machines.
 Being event-based, even one Locust node can handle thousands of users in a single process.
 Part of the reason behind this is that even if you simulate that many users, not all are actively hitting your system.
-Often, users are idle figuring out what to do next.
-Requests per second != a number of users online.
+Often, users are idle in figuring out what to do next.
+Requests per second != the number of users online.

-It has a neat HTML+JS user interface that shows relevant test details in real-time.
+It has a neat HTML+JS user interface that shows relevant test details in real time.
 And since the UI is web-based, it’s cross-platform and easily extendable.

 An interesting solution made from it: